Is there a prohibition on completion or closing prior to clearance by the relevant authority? Are there possibilities for derogation or carve out?

 - A loan or transfer of funds to the acquired business;

-- Transfer of shares to trustees who were effectively the controlling owners of the acquiring company;
+- Transfer of shares to trustees who are, effectively, the controlling owners of the acquiring company;

-- Transfer of the consideration, or a part thereof, prior to the Commissioner's approval;
+- Transfer of the consideration, or part thereof, prior to the Commissioner's approval;

 - Transfer of risk with regard to the assets prior to the Commissioner's approval;